ASSESSING SOCIETAL BENEFITS AND ECONOMIC IMPACTS

 • Create a versatile benefit assessment approach for the socioeconomic evaluation of Arctic observation infrastructure and Essential Arctic Variables, developing dedicated tools and guidelines as a project legacy.

-• Estimate benefit potentials and benefit-cost ratios for the Pilot Services developed in the project, based on case-specific information, distinguishing between monetized and non-monetized (social) benefits.
+• Estimate benefit potentials and benefit-cost ratios for selected Pilot Services developed in the project, based on case-specific information, distinguishing between monetized and non-monetized (social) benefits.

 • Explore generalization of the Pilot Service specific results in conjunction with the observation capacity and performance improvements.